Shwenankyawshin: War with the Confederation of Shan states

 However, anti-Ava forces had increasingly become more pronounced in his reign.
 Throughout his reign, the Confederation of Shan States, made up of former Ava vassal states, launched their relentless attacks, and gradually absorbed Avan territory from the north, while their ally Prome (Pyay) took Avan territory in the south.
 In 1505–1506, the Confederation forces led by Sawlon, the saopha of Mohnyin, raided Avan territory all the way down to Dabayin while Prome raided up to Magwe in 1508–1509.
 A desperate Narapati tried to keep Toungoo (Taungoo) as an ally by giving the all important Kyaukse granary to the nominally vassal kingdom but Mingyi Nyo of Toungoo declared independence in October 1510, and gave no help.
-Ava's only steadfast ally was Hsipaw (Thibaw) led by its saopha Hkonmaing.
+Ava's only steadfast ally was Hsipaw (Thibaw) led by its saopha Hkonmaing I of Onbaung–Hsipaw.

 Troubles continued.
 Sawlon seized Bhamo, Hsipaw's vassal in 1511, and raided deep into Upper Burma in 1517–1518.
 In 1519, the Shan state of Kale also revolted, and Ava had to reclaim it.
 By the early 1520s, Avan territory had shrunk so much that it was not much bigger than its former vassal states.
 In late 1523, the Confederation and Prome jointly attacked Ava's territories from the north and the south.
 Ava with Hsipaw fought back but gradually got squeezed in.
 A year and half later, on 22 March 1525, the combined armies sacked Ava, forcing Narapati and Hkonmaing to flee the city.
 In 1527, the Confederation forces again came back and laid siege to Ava.
 On 14 March 1527, the king died from a gunshot wound while fighting in the battle.
 The Confederation took Ava, and their leader Sawlon made his son Thohanbwa king of Ava, making it just another Shan state.
 The conquest ended Ava's 163-year (1364–1527) role as the dominant power in Upper Burma (Myanmar).
 Many people from Ava fled to Toungoo, the only remaining safe haven.